Tableunstable/Financial-Loan-Analysis/README.md

 > - **For robustness and handling complex patterns:** Choose Random Forest.
 > - **For speed, interpretability, and excellent class discrimination:** Opt for Logistic Regression.
 - Most of the variables had little impact to the decision making of approving a loan.
+- Dimensionality reduction (PCA) was used to reduce multicollinearity.
+- PCA-dataset did not affect the interpretability of loan approval as accuracy remained high.
 - Yes, it is possible to predict loan approval of an applicant given enough data and variables, but the most important factor is the `cibil_score`.